-The criteria are listed in priority order:

-- Looked after children (Secondary Note 1) and all previously looked after children.
-Previously looked after children are children who were looked after, but ceased to be so because they were adopted, (Secondary Note 2) or became subject to a child arrangements order (Secondary Note 3) or special guardianship order (Secondary Note 4).
+- The criteria are listed in priority order: - 1.
+Looked after children (Secondary Note 1) and all previously looked after children.
+Previously looked after children are children who were looked after, but ceased to be so because they were adopted, or became subject to a child arrangements order or special guardianship order.
 The appropriate section on the Common Application Form (CAF) must be completed and a letter and/or documentary evidence from the child's social worker or other relevant professional must be provided.
-Consideration will not be given to this criterion unless the appropriate supporting documentation is provided at the time of application. - 1.
-Children already at the academy in Year 6 - 1.
-Children with a sibling already at the Academy, ordered by shortest distance between home and Atlantic Academy Portland (see Secondary Notes 5, 6 and 7) - 2.b Twins, Triplet and other children of multiple births;

-In the event that the school has one place to offer and the next child on the waiting list is one of twins, triplets or other children of multiple births, the Academy will offer both twins, all triplets or children of multiple birth a place even if this means temporarily going over the published admission's number.
+Consideration will not be given to this criterion unless the appropriate supporting documentation is provided at the time of application. - 2.
+Children already at the academy in Year 6 - 3.
+Children with a sibling already at the Academy, ordered by shortest distance between home and Atlantic Academy Portland (see Secondary Notes 2, 3 & 4) - 3.a Twins, Triplet and other children of multiple births; In the event that the school has one place to offer and the next child on the waiting list is one of twins, triplets or other children of multiple births, the Academy will offer both twins, all triplets or children of multiple birth a place even if this means temporarily going over the published admission's number. - 4.
+Children of teaching staff in the following circumstances (see Secondary Note 6):

-- 2. Children of teaching staff in the following circumstances (see Secondary Note 9): - a. children of appointed staff, filling a post with a "demonstrable skills shortage" (School Admissions Code 2012) - b. where the member of teaching staff is or will have been employed at the school for at least two years at the time at which the application for admission to the school is made. - 4.
-Children who have the shortest distance between home and Atlantic Academy Portland (see Secondary Notes 6, 7 and 8).
+- a. children of appointed staff, filling a post with a "demonstrable skills shortage" (School Admissions Code 2012) - b. where the member of teaching staff is or will have been employed at the school for at least two years at the time at which the application for admission to the school is made. - 5.
+Children who have the shortest distance between home and Atlantic Academy Portland (see Secondary Notes 3.4 & 5).